tayloracapula/simple-backend-API/README.md

 https://hono.dev/docs/api/hono

 for data storage Sqlite will be used, why? cus its awesome it is light, fast and really good and its already built in to bun.

+the database design can be viewed here https://bit.ly/3XzLByj

 https://dextrop.medium.com/how-to-build-a-fast-and-lightweight-api-with-node-js-and-sqlite-676cbbec1b6a <-- article on sqlite and typescript